yoyeet961/sm64-visiblePUs-coop/README.md

 ## Contribution
 If you want to help me remove the glitches, please make a pull request.
 It would really help a lot.
+Or you can DM me on Discord.
+My username is defacube.